Curveball the Year I Lost My Grip Kelley Blue Book

 What a great book!
 It was relatable; had a sweet message; had just enough sadness, romance and realism to keep all of my students engaged.
 And it also helped me understand why so many of my students really enjoy reading Mr. Sonneblick's work

-What a great book!
+My students in general, love Jordan Sonnenblick.
+I have quite a few books by him within my classroom and although my students really like him, I had yet to actually read one of his texts.
+That changed when my students chose this story for a class read-aloud.What a great book!
 It was relatable; had a sweet message; had just enough sadness, romance and realism to keep all of my students engaged.
 And it also helped me understand why so many of my students really enjoy reading Mr. Sonneblick's work.
 I would not hesitate to pick up a book by him in the future.

-As usual the witty writing stile held me up to the last page.
+...moreAs usual the witty writing stile held me up to the last page.
 But i am not that into baseball or photography so the plot didnt attract me that much.

 But i liked how the protagonist got through what he was not used to be and somehow Jordan turned the strugglings into funny stories.